schell/Sublime-AS3/README.md

 }
 ```

-* Profit
+Profit.

 Customizing
 -----------
-Currently the only thing you *should* have to customize your build process is change the path to mxmlc.
+Currently the only thing you *should* have to customize in the build process is the path to mxmlc.
 In the AS3.sublime-build file just change "/SDKs/Flex/bin/mxmlc" (the second to last line) to wherever your mxmlc is...

 Why?
 ----